LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/cobrowse-for-chat.md

 {:start="7"}
 7. The visitor can close the session at any time by clicking the X at the top of the frame.

-To enable the CoBrowse feature in your LiveEngage account, please contact LivePerson support.

 <div class="notice">
 <b>Note:</b>
 <ul>
-<li>CoBrowse is only available to customers with the embedded engagement window.</li> <li>An agent can run one session of CoBrowse at a time and can send only one invitation at a time.</li> <li>Once an agent sends a CoBrowse invitation, the agent cannot cancel it.
+<li>CoBrowse is only available to customers with the embedded engagement window.</li> <li>Fullscreen mode is not supported in IE11</li> <li>An agent can run one session of CoBrowse at a time and can send only one invitation at a time.</li> <li>Once an agent sends a CoBrowse invitation, the agent cannot cancel it.
 The invitation will only be cancelled if it times out or is rejected by the visitor.</li> <li>CoBrowse differs from desktop sharing in that the agent’s virtual mouse pointer is shown over the same element, but may not be shown at the same exact position due to different screen resolutions.</li>
 </ul>
 </div>